When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Experiment

 \paragraph{Structural Validation.} To evaluate whether the recovered attribution preserves transition structure, we construct transition graphs and compare them via matrix similarity.
 Let $A^\star$ and $\hat{A}$ denote the ground-truth and predicted adjacency matrices, where $A^\star_{ij}\in\{0,1\}$ and $\hat{A}_{ij}=P_{ij}$.
 We measure structural similarity as:

 This metric computes the cosine similarity between ground-truth and predicted transition matrices, capturing both correct and spurious edges through aggregated edge-level confidences $P_{ij}$.

-\paragraph{Robustness under Metadata Loss.} To evaluate robustness under transcript corruption, we follow the evaluation protocol of the Who\&When benchmark~\cite{zhang2025whichagent}; additional benchmark details are provided in Appendix~\ref{app:who_when_dataset}.
+\paragraph{Robustness under Metadata Loss.} To evaluate robustness under transcript corruption, we follow the evaluation protocol of the Who\&When benchmark~\citep{zhang2025whichagent}; additional benchmark details are provided in Appendix~\ref{app:who_when_dataset}.
 Each failure trajectory provides annotations identifying the failure-responsible agent $a^\star$ and the decisive error step $t^\star$.
-We simulate metadata-independent scenarios by applying two perturbations: (i) \textbf{ID Removal} and (ii) \textbf{Boundary Corruption} Given the corrupted transcript, our method first reconstructs agent identities and interaction boundaries, producing a recovered execution log.
+We simulate metadata-independent scenarios by applying two perturbations: (i) \textbf{ID Removal} and (ii) \textbf{Boundary Corruption}.
+Given the corrupted transcript, our method first reconstructs agent identities and interaction boundaries, producing a recovered execution log.
 Failure attribution is then performed as a downstream task on the reconstructed structure using the Who\&When evaluation protocol.
-Given predictions $(\hat{a},\hat{t})$, we report: AgentAcc measures whether the correct failure-responsible agent is identified, while StepAcc evaluates localization of the decisive error step.
+Given predictions $(\hat{a},\hat{t})$, we report:

+AgentAcc measures whether the correct failure-responsible agent is identified, while StepAcc evaluates localization of the decisive error step.
 This setup treats failure attribution as a downstream task and measures whether reconstructed execution traces preserve the diagnostic utility of the original logs.

-\paragraph{Baselines.} We study the problem of metadata-independent multi-agent attribution, where only the final generated text is available and both agent identities and execution logs are absent.
+\paragraph{Baselines.} We study the problem of metadata-independent multi-agent attribution, where only the final generated text is available and both agent identities and execution logs are absent, and attribution is performed afterwards by an offline auditor.
 To our knowledge, this setting has not been explicitly formulated in prior work.
-Consequently, all baselines considered here are adapted from related tasks (e.g., sequence labeling, segmentation, or probabilistic decoding) and do not directly target this problem setting.
+Consequently, all baselines considered here are adapted from related tasks (e.g., sequence labeling, segmentation, probabilistic decoding, or text watermarking) and do not directly target this problem setting.
 We compare against three categories of baselines.